tc39/proposal-temporal/docs/monthday.md

 ## Constructor

-### **new Temporal.MonthDay**(_isoMonth_: number, _isoDay_: number, _disambiguation_: 'constrain' | 'balance' | 'reject' = 'constrain') : Temporal.MonthDay
+### **new Temporal.MonthDay**(_isoMonth_: number, _isoDay_: number) : Temporal.MonthDay

 **Parameters:**
 - `isoMonth` (number): A month, ranging between 1 and 12 inclusive.
 - `isoDay` (number): A day of the month, ranging between 1 and 31 inclusive.
-- `disambiguation` (optional string): How to deal with out-of-range values of the other parameters.
-  Allowed values are `constrain`, `balance`, and `reject`.
-  The default is `constrain`.

 **Returns:** a new `Temporal.MonthDay` object.

-Use this constructor if you have the correct parameters for the date already as individual number values, or you need the disambiguation behaviour.
+Use this constructor if you have the correct parameters for the date already as individual number values.
-Otherwise, `Temporal.MonthDay.from()`, which accepts more kinds of input, is probably more convenient.
+Otherwise, `Temporal.MonthDay.from()`, which accepts more kinds of input and allows disambiguation behaviour, is probably more convenient.

 All values are given as reckoned in the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).

-The `disambiguation` parameter works as follows:
-- In `constrain` mode (the default), any out-of-range values are clamped to the nearest in-range value.
-- In `balance` mode, any out-of-range values are resolved by balancing them with the next highest unit.
-- In `reject` mode, the presence of out-of-range values will cause the constructor to throw a `RangeError`.
+Together, `isoMonth` and `isoDay` must represent a valid date in at least one year of that calendar.

-> **NOTE**: February 29 (Leap day in the ISO 8601 calendar) is a valid value for `Temporal.MonthDay`, even though that date does not occur every year.
+For example, February 29 (Leap day in the ISO 8601 calendar) is a valid value for `Temporal.MonthDay`, even though that date does not occur every year.

 Usage examples:
 ```javascript